- May 19, 2011

-When clients come to me for small business advice, I like to watch out for self-imposed barriers – which are held thoughts or beliefs that block you from seeing an opportunity.
-These beliefs are in the business owner’s head.
+When clients come to me for small business advice, I like to look for self-imposed barriers – which are thoughts or beliefs that block you from seeing an opportunity.

 Are you confident all your current customers are aware of your complete business offerings?

 I would like to challenge that assumption and ask you to consider whether it could be a self-limiting belief.
 Or more descriptively – a sales-limiting belief!

 To take your business to the next level:

 Assemble a list of each type of product or service you provide.
 Survey your customers to ask what products and services you provide.
 Then, present your business offerings from the customer’s point of view by explaining which needs or frustrations your products or services address.